molpopgen/fwdpy/README.rst

 3. libsequence_, which is a C++11 library for population genetic calculations.
 4. gsl_, which is a C-language library for numerical methods.
 This package uses the GSL random number generation system plus several other features.

-..note:: libsequence_ is only used internally for some format conversions and other operations.
+.. note:: libsequence_ is only used internally for some format conversions and other operations.

 Please note that this package is likely to be quite unstable/actively developed.